June 24

 - 1992:

-- The Mets, behind Doc Gooden, defeat the Cubs, 3 - 2 at New York.
+- The Mets, behind Doc Gooden, defeat the Cubs, 3 - 2, at New York.
 Danny Jackson takes the loss.
-Gooden has now beaten the Cubs 12 straight times.
-Before his loss in August 1987, he had another streak of 10 straight wins over the Cubs.
+Gooden has now beaten the Cubs twelve straight times.
+Before his loss in August 1987, he had another streak of ten straight wins over the Cubs.

 - Yankees P Steve Howe is permanently banned from baseball by Commissioner Fay Vincent after having pled guilty to a misdemeanor charge of attempting to purchase a gram of cocaine.
-It is Howe's 7th ban from the game, as he becomes the first player ever permanently banned from baseball because of drugs; the ban will later be rescinded.
+It is Howe's seventh suspension from the game, as he becomes the first player ever permanently banned from baseball because of drugs; the ban will later be rescinded.

 - 1993:

-- Carlton Fisk of the White Sox, plays his 2,226 and final ML game, surpassing Bob Boone's record of 2,225 for most games caught.
+- Carlton Fisk of the White Sox, plays his 2,226th and final major league game, surpassing Bob Boone's record of 2,225 for most games caught.
 Fisk reluctantly retires with 3,999 total bases, the most ever for a catcher.
 The Sox will exacerbate Fisk's bitterness by refusing to allow him into the locker room after the Sox make the playoffs this year.
-When the Sox retire Fisk #72 in 1997, Fisk will request that Jerry Reinsdorf and GM Ron Schueler not be there for the ceremony, and when he goes into Cooperstown he will wear a Red Sox cap.
+When the Sox retire Fisk's #72 in 1997, Fisk will request that Jerry Reinsdorf and GM Ron Schueler not be there for the ceremony, and when he goes into Cooperstown he will wear a Red Sox cap.
 A clerical error about three games caught in 1981, in which Fisk relieved, initially gives him a total of 2,229 games caught.
-This error will appear on Fisk's Hall of Fame plaque when he is inducted, the 5th edition of Total Baseball, and the 1997 edition of The Sports Encyclopedia-Baseball.
-Other records books such as the final edition of The Baseball Encyclopedia, the 1997 editions of The Sporting News Complete Baseball Record Book and the Elias Book of Baseball Records both correctly show him with 2,226 games caught lifetime.
+This error will appear on Fisk's Hall of Fame plaque when he is inducted, the fifth edition of Total Baseball, and the 1997 edition of The Sports Encyclopedia - Baseball.
+Other records books correctly show him with 2,226 games caught lifetime.
 SABR historian Wayne McElreavy and others note the discrepancy and the plaque and subsequent editions of the record books will correct the total to 2,226.

 - The Mets tie an 86-year-old record when they lose to the Cardinals, 8 - 5.
 They have not won two straight games for the 61st consecutive time.